haripriyamuniraju07/Marvel-task/README.md

 - Controls motor speed by varying voltage effectively
 - Done using Arduino PWM pins
 ## **Concept:**
-- Higher duty cycle → Faster motor
+- Higher duty cycle(The duty cycle is the percentage of time a signal stays ON (active/high) compared to the total time of one cycle) → Faster motor
 - Lower duty cycle → Slower motor